Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

   I will tell you:
     Whether your data is suitable
     for geometric analysis.
+    What additional data, if any,
+    would improve the analysis
+    and how to obtain it
+    within your existing care.
     What the analysis will involve.
     What the report will contain.
     What it will cost.